JOLIE LONDON-GLICKMAN

 playwright / educator / organizer

-She currently serves as Staff Membership Organizer with AFT Local 6290, after previously holding an elected position on the union’s executive board.
-Her organizing emphasizes the inherent and essential role of workers in the union, and the empowerment that comes with active membership.
+After serving in an elected role on the union’s executive board, Jolie now works as Staff Membership Organizer with TUGSA AFT Local 6290.
 She has spoken on strategy panels hosted by the Philadelphia Federation of Teachers and regularly leads trainings for emerging organizers.
-Her approach to building shared responsibility is grounded in the practical work of showing up, fostering trust, and a commitment to making people feel seen, valued, and capable.
+Her approach to building shared responsibility is rooted in the practical work of showing up, fostering trust, and ensuring people feel seen, valued, and capable.